brandonbracho/Herd-Immunity-Predictor/README.md

 # NYC Herd Immunity Predictor
 ---
-- Predicts when NYC might reach herd immunity during the COVID-19 pandemic.
+- Predicts when NYC will reach herd immunity during the COVID-19 pandemic.
 - Cleaned and manipulated data using panads and numpy.
 - Engineered features such as day of week in interger format to provide a better model fit.
 - Optimized Ridge and RandomForest regressors using GridSearchCV.